 2. Easy Integration

-A great example of this is how Cimtrak complements anti-virus or other malware-preventing technologies by acting as a last line of defense.
+A great example of this is how CimTrak complements anti-virus or other malware-preventing technologies by acting as a last line of defense.
 CimTrak detects changes caused by malware that may not yet be signatured and potentially bypass your existing security defenses.

 3. Extended Perimeter Protection

 Go for a file integrity monitoring solution that extends beyond change detection in files and their attributes.
-Your FIM solution should also take network devices into accounts such as firewalls, routers, switches, and VPN (virtual private network) concentrators.
+Your FIM solution should also take network devices into account, such as firewalls, routers, switches, and VPN (virtual private network) concentrators.

 4. Smarter Change Detection